sovzzz/AKI-SERVER/README.md

 	- Lighthouse
 	- Laboratory
 	- Shoreline
+	- Streets
 - Loot
-	- Generated from over 40,000 loot runs on live, spawn chances calculated from all runs to give fairly accurate depiction of live loot.
+	- Generated from over 30,000 loot runs on live, spawn chances calculated from all runs to give fairly accurate depiction of live loot.
 	- Static loot (containers)
 		- Each container type can contain items appropriate to that type
 	- Loose loot
 		- Randomised loose items found on map
 - Airdrops
 	- Randomised chance of spawning
-	- ~~Fires flares~~ NOT IMPLEMENTED
+	- Fire red flare to request an airdrop
 	- ~~Drops 1 of 3 randomised loot crate types~~ NOT IMPLEMENTED
 	- Drops lootable crate in:
 		- Customs